Bhaktivinoda Thakur: Opposing Vaishnava heterodoxy

 Prior to Bhaktivinoda's literary and preaching endeavours, an organised Gaudiya Vaishnava sampradaya (lineage) was nonexistent, as was a single, overarching Gaudiya Vaishnava canon in a codified form.
 In the absence of such theological and organisational commonality, claims of affiliation with Gaudiya Vaishnavism by individuals and groups were either tenuous, superficial, or unverifiable.
 Bhaktivinoda Thakur attempted to restore the Chaitanya movement from the motley assortment of sects that it came to be towards the end of the 19th century.
 He chose his Sajjjana-tosani magazine as the means for this task.
 Through his articles dealing with the process of initiation and sadhana, through translations of Vaishnava scriptures, and through his commentaries on contemporary issues from a Vaishnava perspective, Bhaktivinoda was gradually establishing, both in the minds of his large audience and in writing, (Note: Many Bhaktivinoda's books appeared first serialized in Sajjana-tosani before being printed in single volumes.) the foundation for Gaudiya Vaishnava orthodoxy and orthopraxy, or what a Vaishnava is and isn't.

 Gradually Bhaktivinoda directed criticism at various heterodox Vaishnava groups abounding in Bengal that he identified and termed "a-Vaishnava" (non-Vaishnava) and apasampradayas ("deviant lineages"): Aul, Baul, Saina, Darvesa, Sahajiya, smarta brahmanas, etc. Of them, the Vaishnava spin-off groups that presented sexual promiscuity to be a spiritual practice became the target of choice for Bhaktivinoda's especially pointed attacks.
+Despite the erotic aspects of rāgānugā-bhakti, Bhaktivinoda vehemently argued against the mundane sexual interpretation of the relationship between Krishna and the gopis as promoted by Vaishnava Sahajiya, which he claimed was totally non-Vaishnava and tarnishing the reputation of Chaitanya Vaishnavism.

-A more tacit but nothing short of uncompromising philosophical assault was directed at the influential jati-gosais (caste goswamis) and smarta brahmanas who claimed exclusive right to conduct initiations into Gaudiya Vaishnavism on the basis of their hereditary affiliation with it and denied eligibility to do so to non-brahmana Vaishnavas.
-Bhaktivinoda's contention with them was brewing for many years until it came to a boil when he, already seriously ill, delegated his son Bhaktisiddhanta to the famous Brāhmaṇa o Vaiṣṇava (Brahmana and Vaishnava) debate that took place in 1911 in Balighai, Midnapore, and turned into Bhaktisiddhanta's and Bhaktivinoda's triumph.
+A more tacit but nothing short of uncompromising philosophical assault was directed at the influential jati-gosais (caste goswamis) or mantrācāryas (initiating gurus) and smarta brahmanas who claimed exclusive right to conduct initiations into Gaudiya Vaishnavism on the basis of their hereditary affiliation with Chaitanya's original followers and denied eligibility to do so to non-brahmana Vaishnavas.
+Bhaktivinoda claimed that they were negligent gurus who failed to maintain the conduct of their disciples and the disciples themselves failed to assess the worthiness of their guru.
+Bhaktivinoda believed that varṇa should not be based on birth but instead be determined in childhood by a village committee by looking at the child's temperament and qualifications and then reviewing the varṇa decision after a two-year trial period.
+While Bhaktivinoda complained against the current caste system in his writing, he never took action against it during his lifetime, likely due to his preferred focus on mañjarī-sādhana and his social status as a government magistrate and family-man.
+In 1911, Bhaktivinoda asked his son Bhaktisiddhanta to represent him at the Brāhmaṇa o Vaiṣṇava (Brahmana and Vaishnava) debate in Balighai, Midnapore, where Bhaktisiddhanta argued that, according to Vaishnava texts, spiritual qualification is based on initiation and practice rather than caste birth.